 · SKU Number: This is the 12-digit SKU number (the UPC barcode) on the product container.
 To save time and insure accuracy, it can be scanned in if you use a scanner.

-· Manufacturer: The company that makes the product.
+· Brand: The company that makes the product.
 Select from the drop-down box.

 · Product Group: Select from the drop-down box.